/The Tattoo That Ended the Wedding

 “You’re allowed to feel however you feel.”

-“I think… I’ve been falling out of love with him for a year,” she said.
-“I just didn’t want to admit it.”
+“I think… I’ve been falling out of love with him for a year,” she admitted.
+“I just didn’t want to be alone.”

-She turned to me, eyes glossy.
+She squeezed my hand.
 “Thank you.
 You saved me.”

-We watched Jason yell at the valet—drunk, humiliated.
-Cleo stormed past him, mascara streaked and heels clacking.
+We watched Jason outside, yelling at the valet, drunk and humiliated.
+Cleo stormed past him, mascara streaked to her chin.

 “Looks like their honeymoon’s off,” I muttered.

-Aisha laughed.
+Aisha actually laughed.
 “Is it terrible that I feel… free?”

 “No. It’s perfect.”